 How To Grow Cat Grass

-If you have a cat that tends to nibble on plants, one of the best ways to stop your cat from chewing on plants is by growing cat grass.
-By growing cat grass, you can give them an acceptable alternative to nibbling on an expensive plant while still getting the urge to chew out.
+If you have a cat that tends to nibble on plants, one of the best ways to stop your cat from chewing on plants is by growing cat grass to give your cat an acceptable alternative to munch on.
 Even if your cat doesn’t harass your plants, it can be a great enrichment activity or way to reduce stress for your cat.

 Get The Right Supplies

+The first step is starting with the right supplies.
 You can buy cat grass kits that come with everything you need, but make sure you read the reviews first.
 Some of the premade kits come with old seeds that won’t sprout so the problem may not be you.
-I’ve found that the Cat Ladies Cat Grass Growing Kit seems to work well when my clients have used it, but there’s no guarantees that event the best cat grass seed will grow.

 Where To Plant Cat Grass

-If you’re thinking of growing cat grass outdoors, a pot or planter can work.
-Just be cautious with making sure it is not grown near any plants that could be toxic to your cat or anywhere that may get sprayed with chemicals.
+If you try growing cat grass outdoors, be cautious with making sure it is not grown near any plants that could be toxic to your cat or anywhere that may get sprayed with chemicals.
 Wait to plant the cat grass until after there isn’t a chance of frost or you’ll likely need to replant it.
 You may want to try your hand at growing a bit of catnip or valerian, too, for some extra planty goodness for your kitty!

 A brown tabby cat with green eyes lays on the back in a field of grass.